qimaqi/ShapeSplats-Gaussian-MAE/README.md

 ## Dataset Preparation

-Please refer to the instructions in the `DATA.md` file for detailed guidance on data preparation.
+Please refer to the instructions in the `DATA.md` file on data preparation.
 The instructions cover:
-- Preparing the pretraining dataset.
+- Prepare the pretraining dataset.
-- Setting up finetuning datasets for classification and segmentation tasks.
+- Set up finetuning datasets for classification and segmentation tasks.
 - Update the data config and some environement parameters

 ## Pretrain

 In this section, we outline the steps for pretraining the Gaussian-MAE model.
-For each setup, we use a config file located in the ShapeSplat-Gaussian_MAE/cfgs/pretrain/ directory.
+For each setup, we use a config file located in the `cfgs/pretrain` directory.

 Below are some important parameters you can modify to create new experiment setups: